 Giving Puppies as Gifts

 A dog is a big responsibility, claiming time and energy that may not be available.
 What is more, dogs live for well over a decade; in some cases, 10 years can encompass huge life changes.
 Be sure that the recipient truly wants and is ready for a puppy.
 Before you put a bow around a puppy's neck, ask yourself these questions.

-- Is the recipient already overwhelmed with other responsibilities that require their complete attention?
+- Is the recipient already overwhelmed with other responsibilities that require his or her complete attention?
 A person who is coping with financial stress, sick family members, or a demanding job may not be able to maintain a puppy.

 - Does this person spend a great deal of time away from home?
-If so, is there someone at home who can dedicate themselves to puppy care?
+If so, is there someone at home who can dedicate time to puppy care?

 - Does the recipient have the space to house another member of the family?

 - Can this person afford a puppy?
-Even a well dog is a financial responsibility; pet food and well pet care are not cheap.
+Even a healthy dog is a financial responsibility; pet food and well pet care are not cheap.
 If the puppy turns out to have medical issues, the costs could run into the thousands.

 - How stable is this individual?
 A new puppy may seem like a good way to help someone become more responsible, but the reality is that puppies are not training wheels; they need responsible, caring homes from the moment they arrive.

 - Is this person going through (or about to go through) major life changes?
 A couple expecting a baby, a recent high school or college graduate, or a senior whose health is declining are all examples of people who probably do not need a puppy in their lives.

 - Will the new puppy owner survive to care for the dog over the next 10 to 20 years?
 This question should be asked when you are considering the idea of giving a puppy to a lonely senior.
 If that individual is not likely to outlive the pet, will you be willing and able to give it a home?